apache/doris/docs/en/docs/query-acceleration/statistics.md

 When ANALYZE is executed, statistics data is written to the internal table `__internal_schema.column_statistics`.
 FE checks the tablet status of this table before executing ANALYZE.
 If there are unavailable tablets, the task is rejected.
 Please check the BE cluster status if this error occurs.

 Users can use `SHOW BACKENDS\G` to verify the BE (Backend) status.
-If the BE status is normal, you can use the command `ADMIN SHOW REPLICA STATUS FROM __internal_schema.[tbl_in_this_db]` to check the tablet status within this database, ensuring that the tablet status is also normal.
+If the BE status is normal, you can use the command `SHOW REPLICA STATUS FROM __internal_schema.[tbl_in_this_db]` to check the tablet status within this database, ensuring that the tablet status is also normal.

 ### 4.2 Failure of ANALYZE on Large Tables